Dolly Williams

-Dolly Williams is co-founder and CFO of A. Williams Construction, a Brooklyn, NY general contracting company.
-She was a member of the New York City Planning Commission from July 2002.
+Dolly Williams is the co-founder and CFO of A. Williams Construction, a Brooklyn, NY, general contracting company.
+She has been a member of the New York City Planning Commission from July 2002.

 Personal life

-Williams, born in Trinidad and Tobago, has lived in Brooklyn, NY since 1971.
-She and her husband, Adonijah "Carl" Williams, have two children and reside in Park Slope, Brooklyn.
+Williams, born in Trinidad and Tobago, has lived in Brooklyn, NY, since 1971.
+She and her husband, Adonijah "Carl" Williams, have two children and reside in Park Slope, Brooklyn, NY.

 A graduate of St. Francis College with a BS in Accounting, in 1979 Williams and her husband founded A. Williams Trucking & Backhoe Trenching Company (also known as A. Williams Construction), which has grown into a multimillion-dollar business with 25 employees.
 A. Williams Construction received the U.S. Small Business Administration's Contractor of the Year Award in 1995, Crain's Small Business Award in 1999 for Contractor of the Year, and Contractor Firm of the Year in 2001 by the U.S. Department of Commerce.

-Williams received the U.S. Small Business Administration Minority Small Business Person of the Year Award for the New York District in 1998, and was honored as the 1999 Woman of the Year by the Brooklyn Boys & Girls Club.
+Williams received the U.S. Small Business Administration Minority Small Business Person of the Year Award for the New York District in 1998 and was honored as the 1999 Woman of the Year by the Brooklyn Boys & Girls Club.
 In 2003, she was presented with a Woman of Great Esteem Award, presented by Qkingdom Ministries.